CENOS-Platform/cenos-docs-antennas/docs/results-overview.md

 ## Extra results

 In the _extra_results_ folder you can find **more information about your case**!
-You can easily access these results from the _CENOS Radio Frequency_ interface, just click on the folder icon under the visualization box.
-In case you have used the impedance normalization tool, you will find the results in this folder.
+You can easily access these results from the _CENOS Radio Frequency_ interface, just click on the folder icon under the visualization box. *CENOS RF* automatically produces a **Touchstone file** export for the impedance you set for your port, as well as any impedance you may have defined with the impedance renormalization settings.
 <p align="center">

 ![extra results folder](assets/results/45.png)

 </p>

-The **touchstone file** corresponding to your case results for future processing will be available here!
+The **Touchstone file** corresponding to your case results for future processing will be available here!
 In addition, _CENOS Radio Frequency_ provides you with an image corresponding to the **Smith Chart**!

 <p align="center">